 Acupuncture treatment is rooted on a healing relationship between the practitioner and the patient.

-It goes without saying, you will be more motivated to enjoy and benefit from these sessions when you connect with the therapist.
+It goes without saying, you will be more motivated to enjoy and benefit from these sessions when you connect with the acupuncturist.
 Thus, choose someone you feel comfortable with and confident in.

 Just like in western medicine, treatment of certain medical conditions will require more training and experience.
-For example conditions such as cancer support, hepatitis, fertility and dermatological disorders require a specialist’s attention and not just a general practitioner.
 Some Chinese Medicine clinics often have a single practitioner who provides all the various services and treat all conditions.
-Therefore it is better to go to a clinic which has a team of specialists who are qualified and have experience in treating a variety of illnesses.
-Even for more common problems such as sprains and physical pain, stress, allergies, anxiety, digestive disorders, migraines and smoking cessation, it’s always better to try to look for a specialist in that particular area.
+Therefore it is better to go to a clinic which has a team of TCM practitioners who are qualified and have experience in treating a variety of health problems.
+Even for more common problems such as sprains and physical pain, stress, allergies, anxiety, digestive disorders, migraines and smoking cessation, it’s always better to try to look for a TCM practitioner in that particular area.